By Subodh Kumar, Principal Engineer, WaveMaker

 Why static assets should be compressed?

-Thus, having resources of smaller size can help in an app’s response time & performance.
+Thus, having resources of a smaller size can help in an app’s response time & performance.
 Compressing the application assets can help us achieve that.
 With the right compression algorithm deployed, the resources served will be optimal.

 Brotli will help the pages of an app load faster & be more responsive.
 It also provides a better user experience, which every app or business is striving for.